ZephyrStudio/ZephyrJS/README.md

 <h1>We've undergone some changes!</h1>
 <p>ZephyrJS is now under the official perview of <a href="https://zephyrstudios.pages.dev">Zephyr Studios</a>, our startup indie game studio launched from the original Zephyr Project team!
 We wanted a chance to flex our game design muscles with all of the work we've done with the project.
 So what does this mean?</p>

-<p><strong>We're still here!</strong> Nothing has changed as a result of the "behind the scenes" of Zephyr, it's still free and open source for all. </p>
+<p><strong>We're still here!</strong> Nothing has changed as a result of the "behind the scenes" of Zephyr, it's still free and open source for all.
+We'll continue to build up ZephyrJS as we discover new features to add, and we'll eventually be building out into a less Pixi-specific system (like adding our custom layers work).</p>

 <p>PixiJS is undergoing some <a href="https://github.com/pixijs/pixijs/releases/tag/v8.0.0-alpha.0">BIG CHANGES</a> as of late, and working to keep up with the alpha development is taxing.
 I'm spending the "downtime" actually doing some game development with Zephyr, so I can figure out what Zephyr is missing.</p>